Zerzura: Zerzura the white city

 The camel driver told this story to the emir months after being in Zerzura, and the emir asked him how it was that he came to be in Benghazi at present.
 Hamid grew uncomfortable with the questioning and told him that he had escaped from Zerzura one night.
 The emir then asked why it was necessary to escape if the Suri treated him with kindness, and the camel driver had trouble explaining.

 The emir suspected something strange and had Keila searched by his guards, who found a precious ruby set in a gold ring hidden on the man.
 The emir then asked how he got the ring, but Keila couldn't say.
 Figuring he'd stolen it from the Suri, the emir had Keila taken out into the desert to have his hands cut off.
 The emir believed the man's story because he and his men later went out into the wasteland to find Zerzura, but never did, though it is possible that the emir did not look in the right area of the desert.

 According to unknown sources, the ring supposedly came into possession of Libya's King Idris, who was overthrown in 1969 by Muammar al-Gaddafi and his Revolutionary Command Council.
 It is said that the ring has been studied by many experts who claim it is of great value, and it is speculated that it was crafted by Europeans in the 12th century, suggesting that the Zerzurans who had it before Hamid Keila stole it may have been the remnants of early European crusaders who got lost in the Sahara on their way to or back from Jerusalem and set up their own habitat in the desert.

 However, there oddly seems to be no information about the supposed ring made available by any sources, nor is there any evidence of its existence.
 Furthermore, because Hamid Keila was the narrator of the Zerzura tale, it is possible that he may have been the anonymous author of the Kitab al Kanuz (Book of Hidden Treasures) since his plight occurred in the 15th century, as the manuscript was also published at that time.
+Note, however, that esoteric manuscripts dealing with the subject of magically sealed treasures were popular long before the 15th century, and according to scholars such as Maria Golia the Kitab al Kanuz was largely a compilation of writings of texts written centuries earlier during the Islamic Golden Age.
+"The manuscripts excerpted in Hidden Pearls were also compilations, culled from various written and possibly oral sources, snatches of magical treatises and stories old, new and perhaps invented.
+The dialect and terminology suggest Egyptians wrote them, and directions offer topographic clues that were probably identifiable in the past."
+It remains unknown if the references to Zerzura in the original manuscript were new additions from the 15th century or snippets of texts copied from more ancient manuscripts.